 The way to success and complete failure often leads through one and the same tactic; free offerings and that one hookbait among these.

 In order to make the chub more confident in feeding, offering a few bread pieces can often do the trick.
-Once a chub has taken one or two pieced of bread off the surface, chances are good it will continue to do so a little more, until your hookbait floats along.
+Once a chub has taken one or two pieces of bread off the surface, chances are good it will continue to do so a little more until your hookbait floats along.